 A Halcyon Yachts delivery crew needed rescue north of A Coruña after an orca damaged the rudder on a Hallberg Rassy 36.

-Again, the crew were motorsailing, and the whale targeted the rudder before spinning the boat 360°.
+Again, the crew were motorsailing, and the mammal targeted the rudder before spinning the boat 360°.

 Once the engine was turned off the orca disappeared, only to return when the yacht was being towed by A Coruña’s rescue services.